LevAvdoshin/Brand-myTruv/messaging.md

 4. **Outcome**
-   - “Okay, that’s how much the Spain trip cost.
+   - “Okay, that’s how much the trip cost.
 I can see how it affected my score, and what to tweak next.
 It’s fine.
 Life goes on.”
    - You get **just enough clarity and guidance to relax**, not enough noise to be overwhelmed.